wvchallenges/mobile-challenge/README.md

 ![Workflow result](https://github.com/matale/mobile-challenge/workflows/Check/badge.svg)

-Native Android Application writen in Kotlin for the Wave Mobile challenge.
+Native Android Application written in Kotlin for the Wave Mobile challenge.
 This App will fetch products data from the Wave API and display it in a list/RecyclerView.

 ## :wrench: Setup instructions